-Next, hit the General tab, tick the box next to “Require password after sleep or screen saver begins” and then click the pop-up menu and choose an option: Immediately, 5 seconds, 1 minute, 5 minutes, 15 minutes, 1 hour, 4 hours or 8 hours.
+Next, click the General tab, tick the box next to “Require password after sleep or screen saver begins,” and then click the pop-up menu and choose an option: Immediately, 5 seconds, 1 minute, 5 minutes, 15 minutes, 1 hour, 4 hours, or 8 hours.

 My Mac is set to ask the password 5 seconds after it goes to sleep or the screen saver kicks in.
-This lets me quickly resuming using the machine after accidentally pressing the keystroke, without needing to enter the password.
+If I accidentally press the keystroke, this lets me quickly resume using the machine without needing to enter the password.

 The shorter the password lock, the better

-Having macOS require password a few seconds or minutes after the screen goes to sleep versus 15 minutes or more will drastically shortening the window of opportunity for any possible foul play while your computer is unattended.
+Having macOS require the password a few seconds or minutes after the screen goes to sleep versus 15 minutes or more will drastically shorten the window of opportunity for any possible foul play while your computer is unattended.

 In my case, five seconds is an ideal setting.
 If I shut off my Mac’s screen by intentionally pressing the keystroke, I can press any key within the next five seconds to wake the display from sleep and continue using my Mac immediately.

 But after five seconds have passed, macOS requires me to type in my administrator password to continue using the computer.
-The best thing about this handy keyboard shortcut is that it doesn’t put your Mac to sleep, nor does it log out the current user.
+The best thing about this handy keyboard shortcut is that it doesn’t put your Mac to sleep or log out the current user.

-While the display is shut off, the machine continues to function normally as if nothing happened: you’ll still receive emails and notifications and running task won’t pause.
-I’ve actually completely disabled my screen saver: using this shortcut in conjunction with the password timeout setting described above lets me save power when needed while increase my privacy—without degrading my user experience.
+While the display is shut off, the machine continues to function normally as if nothing happened.
+You’ll still receive emails and notifications and running task won’t pause.
+I’ve actually completely disabled my screen saver: using this shortcut in conjunction with the password timeout setting described above lets me save power when needed while increasing my privacy—without degrading my user experience.